aws-samples/dify-self-hosted-on-aws/README.md

     ```

 2. Open [`python-requirements.txt`](lib/constructs/dify-services/docker/sandbox/python-requirements.txt) and remove all the dependencies from it
-    * This is **only required** when you cannot access [PyPI](https://pypi.org/) from your vpc subnets.
+    * This is **only required** if you cannot access [PyPI](https://pypi.org/) from your vpc subnets.
-3. Copy all the Dify container images in Docker Hub to a ECR repository.
+3. Copy all the dify container images in Docker Hub to an ECR repository.
-    * To do this, you can just run `npx ts-node scripts/copy-to-ecr.ts`.
-(You also need `npm ci` before it.)
+    * To do this, you can simply run `npx ts-node scripts/copy-to-ecr.ts`.
+(You will also need to run `npm ci` before this.)
         * This script must be executed in an environment that has access to the Internet.
         * This script must be executed every time you change `difyImageTag` or `difySandboxImageTag` property.
-    * This is **only required** when you cannot access [Docker Hub](https://www.docker.com/products/docker-hub/) from your vpc subnets.
+    * This is **only required** if you cannot access [Docker Hub](https://www.docker.com/products/docker-hub/) from your vpc subnets.
-4. When you use an existing VPC (`vpcId` property), make sure the required VPC endpoints are provisioned.
+4. If you are using an existing VPC (`vpcId` property), make sure the required VPC endpoints are provisioned before deployment.
     * See [vpc-endpoints.ts](lib/constructs/vpc-endpoints.ts) for the list of required VPC endpoints.
-5. Deploy the CDK project following the section [Deploy](#deploy).
+5. Deploy the CDK project following the [Deploy](#deploy) section.
-6. After the deployment, please configure Bedrock in Dify with the AWS region same as your VPC.
+6. After the deployment, please configure Bedrock in Dify with the same AWS region as your VPC.
-    * e.g. `ap-northeast-1` in the above example.
+    * e.g. `ap-northeast-1` in the example above.

 ## Clean up